-Top 23 Open Source Alternatives to Behat
+Top 3 Alternatives to Behat for BDD/Acceptance

 Behat emerged in the early 2010s as a behavior-driven development (BDD) and acceptance testing framework for PHP.
 It brought Cucumber-style Given/When/Then specifications to the PHP ecosystem, allowing teams to describe application behavior in a business-readable format using Gherkin.
 With Behat, developers and QA could collaborate on living documentation and executable specifications, bridging the gap between technology and business expectations.